panda3d/panda3d-docs/distribution/troubleshooting.rst

       then this becomes more difficult.
 The easiest option at this point is to choose a different package that does publish wheel files, but otherwise, you must build the package manually for each individual platform.

-AttributeError: module 'nt' has no attribute '_path_splitroot' This was a compatibility issue with Python 3.8.10, which is fixed as of Panda3D 1.10.10.
-If you cannot use Panda3D 1.10.10, you need to downgrade to an older version of Python.

-Cryptic FileNotFoundError when using virtualenv
-   The build process is tested and known to work with the built-in :mod:`venv` module that has been part of Python since version 3.3 as well as with the ``pipenv`` tool.

-   There has been an `issue <https://github.com/panda3d/panda3d/issues/747>`__ reported that an error was encountered when using the `virtualenv <https://pypi.org/project/virtualenv/>`__ package from PyPI instead of the :mod:`venv` module included with Python.
-This issue has been addressed as of Panda3D version **1.10.5**, but we recommend using the built-in :mod:`venv` module instead.